What can I expect at my first visit?

 This will vary, but generally, at your first appointment your practitioner will answer any additional questions you might have and will explain the process.
 They will verify your information and will use the time to better understand you and what you are seeking from your service.

-Why don't you accept insurance?
+Do you accept insurance?

 What are Out-of-Network benefits and how can I access them?